PSHANMUGAPRIYA08/career-hub/README.md

 It helps users manage tasks, track job applications, monitor progress, and stay organized during their job search journey.

+## 🔐 Demo Login Credentials

+To explore the application, use the following credentials:

+**Username:** admin

+**Password:** 1234

+These credentials are provided for demonstration purposes only.
+The project uses client-side authentication and is intended for learning and portfolio showcase purposes.

 ## ✨ Features

 ### 📋 Task Manager